Roasted Cauliflower Salad with Chestnuts and Pomegranate

 - In a large mixing bowl, add the roasted cauliflower, pomegranates, caramelised onions, and chestnuts.
 Mix gently so the cauliflower doesn’t break into smaller pieces.

-- In your serving platter, place half the snow pea sprouts.
+- In your serving platter, place half the snow pea tendrils or watercress leaves.
 Scoop half the cumin and honey dressing and place on top of the salad.

-- Add the rest of the snow pea sprouts on top of the salad.
+- Add the rest of the snow pea tendrils or watercress leaves on top of the salad.
 Put the remaining salad ingredients on top and pour the rest of the yoghurt dressing on top.

 - Alternatively, you leave the dressing aside for your guests to help themselves.
 If you wish to do this, make an additional half or full serve of dressing as guests tend to take more than they need.